paulharter/ElectricSync/persistent.md

 You can also optionally modify the default behaviour of the ElectricSync `GarbageCollector` by giving values for

-And from the `PersistentShapeManager` create an `PersistentShapePublisher` for the table you want (optionally with a where clause) and pass it into a View to use.
+And from the `PersistentShapeManager` create an `PersistentShapePublisher` for the table you want (optionally with a where clause and sort function) and pass it into a View to use.

 You can pass it the `PersistentShapeManager` down to other views as an `environmentObject` so they can create other `PersistentShapePublisher` as needed